VictorAung/Ourly/README.md

 <img src="demoPics/Screenshot_1548970763.png" height=25% width=25%>

 The User and Client will have the option to view the data in the system by clicking on "display data".
-This lists the users, their login status, how many hours they've worked, and then they last logged in.
+This lists the users, their login status, how many hours they've worked, and when they last logged in.

 <img src="demoPics/Screenshot_1548970782.png" height=25% width=25%><img src="demoPics/Screenshot_1548970787.png" height=25% width=25%><img src="demoPics/Screenshot_1548970833.png" height=25% width=25%>

 Our second screen gives our clients the option to copy and clear all the user information in the system.

+### Usage
+We currently have our solution built and exported as an apk that can used on android emulators and devices.

 ### Next Steps
 Our next steps include: setting up the back end database instead of storing user information locally, having alternative sign in methods (QR codes), and putting our app on the iOS App Store and the Google Play Store.
-In addition, w

 ## Devlopers
 ### Victor Aung